ABOUT ME

 To invite me to speak, please see my talks page.

-For advice, please check my time management or career advice.
+For advice, see time management, career or AI advice.
 Else mail me.

 To work with me on projects, please send a pull request.